Helping Quad Citizens in need break the cycle of poverty

-We want all Quad Citizens to be economically self-sufficient.
-However, the startling truth is for one-third of the U.S. population, the struggle to cover basic needs is a daily burden.
-In Rock Island County 39% of residents and in Scott County 27% of residents struggle to pay for their basic needs.
+The startling truth is for one-third of the U.S. population, the struggle to cover basic needs is a daily burden.
+In the Quad Cities, 33% of residents struggle to pay for their basic needs.
 United Way’s work is focused on improving this statistic.